Vikms95/codespot/README.md

     :you can make a post public and private, edit and delete from /dashboard
   <Dashboard/>
     <!-- :map all the fetched posts and pass the data as props to <Post/> -->
-    :only fetch new posts when the user context changes?

 <!-- - / will be where all the posts from all the users are shown -->